Normanthen/My-Python/README.md

-# My-Python
+# About

-For Learning and Testing Python code
+A plenty of useful tips to do my research.
+Mostly are testing Python codes.